HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Evaluation

-We employ two widely used evaluation metrics in TSC: Average Travel Time (ATT) and Average Delay Time (ADT).
+We employ two widely used evaluation metrics in ATSC: \textit{Average Travel Time} (ATT) and \textit{Average Delay Time} (ADT).
 ATT measures the average duration that all vehicles spend in the scenario, from entering to exiting.
 ADT captures the average delay caused by congestion or traffic signals.
+More concretely, ATT and ADT are defined as follows: